 Canada has a strong and well-regulated capital market with a history of funding growth companies.
 By going public in Canada, companies can achieve robust valuations and raise funds from an array of institutional and retail investors.
-Access to funding opportunities is further broadened by allowing companies to select the best option for them among the four main Canadian stock exchanges: the Toronto Stock Exchange ("TSX"), the TSX Venture Exchange ("TSX-V"), the Canadian Securities Exchange ("CSE"), and the NEO Exchange ("NEO").
+Access to funding opportunities is further broadened by allowing companies to select the best option for them among the three main Canadian stock exchanges: the Toronto Stock Exchange ("TSX"), the TSX Venture Exchange ("TSX-V"), and the Canadian Securities Exchange ("CSE").

-A company can "go public" and proceed to obtain a listing on a Canadian stock exchange through a variety of methods, including an initial public offering ("IPO"), a reverse take-over ("RTO"), the TSX-Vs capital pool company program ("CPC"), the NEOs Growth Acquisition Corporation program ("G-Corp"), or a special purpose acquisition corporation program ("SPAC") offered by the TSX and the NEO.
+A company can "go public" and proceed to obtain a listing on a Canadian stock exchange through a variety of methods, including an initial public offering ("IPO"), a reverse take-over ("RTO"), the TSX-V's capital pool company program ("CPC") or the TSX's special purpose acquisition corporation program ("SPAC").